patevs/old_blog/_posts/2016-06-21-command-line.md

 subtitle: Developing Command Line Skills
 ---

-The Command Line Interface (CLI) is an essential and powerful tool for any developer.
+The <i>Command Line Interface</i> (CLI) is an essential and powerful tool for any developer.
 The Command Line gives a user (client) a means of interacting with a computer program through the issuing of commands to the program in the form of successive lines of text (commands).